pip-services/pip-services-docs/content/en/conceptual/messaging/rabbitmq/_index.md

 ![figure 1](./figure1B.png)

 To configure our object, we use the configure() method, which accepts a ConfigParams object as input.
 In our example, we define the RabbitMQ exchange, the queue name, the host, and the port.
 We also assign the value true to auto_create.
-In this manner, if the queue doesn’t exist in RabbitMQ, it is created.
-Furthermore, for the example’s purpose, we consider the guest user.
+In this manner, if the queue doesn't exist in RabbitMQ, it is created.
+Furthermore, for the example's purpose, we consider the guest user.
 But, if we want to refer to another user, we also need to specify the necessary credentials (username and password).

 {{< tabsection >}}
   Not available